 Ten Rose Care Myths.
 My personal experience in growing roses for the past 30 years has been eye opening.
 There is so much misinformation out there concerning roses that I felt compelled to write this article.

 I once read an article on what flowers to grow in a cottage garden.
-I agreed with most of it but when the author stated that you should leave roses out because they are difficult to grow he lost all credibility to me.
-No cottage garden is complete, in my humble opinion, without roses.
+I agreed with most of it but when the author stated that you should leave roses out because they are difficult to grow he lost all credibility for me.

 Rose myths and wive tales are even repeated by trusted authorities on gardening.
 Ask a variety of rosarians and you will get many answers, even some that conflict.

 Try it for yourself and throw out the rule book.
 Personal experience trumps conventional advice that doesn’t fit your area.
 If you read or someone tells you some garden tasks need to be done at a particular time, find out why.
 If you know the why then you can calculate what may work best for your climate and location.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my links, at no cost to you.
 Please read my disclosure for more info.